TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/RestrictAccessToFiles.rst

    See :ref:`t3start:system-environment` .

-To increase protection of TYPO3 instances, the Core Team however decided to install default web server configuration files since TYPO3 Core  version v9 under certain
+To increase protection of TYPO3 instances, the Core Team however decided to install default web server configuration files under certain
 circumstances: If an Apache web server is detected by the web based installation procedure, a default :file:`.htaccess` file is written to the document root, and if a Microsoft IIS web server is detected, a default :file:`web.config` file is written